OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Layer

-A display Rule in which you specify a condition to be rendered (ex: isHomepage()).
+A display rule that defines the condition when a widget will be displayed. (ex: isHomepage()).
 See [Layers](../reference/modules/Layers)

 ### Widget